For more information, please contact:

 The Standing Senate Committee on National Security and Defence has the mandate to examine legislation and study issues related to national defence, security and veterans affairs.

 The Senate created the the Standing Senate Committee on National Security and Defence during the 1st Session of the 37th Parliament, on March 15, 2001, with the first organization meeting taking place on May 10, 2001.
-While the committee has been in existence for over ten years, the idea of studying military and defence issues in the Senate began even earlier.
+While the committee has been in existence for over twenty years, the idea of studying military and defence issues in the Senate began even earlier.
 Starting in the early 1980s, a variety of special committees and subcommittees were established for limited periods of time to study particular issues and prepare reports related to this area of study.

 In 1982, the Senate Subcommittee on National Defence tabled a report that called for troops stationed in Europe to carry out major exercises at home and abroad with NATO allies.
 The following year, the subcommittee focused on maritime defence issues.
 From 1985 to 1989, the Special Committee on National Defence tabled three reports, dealing with territorial air defence, military air transport and land forces.